 The strongest rivalry: Alcaraz – Sinner

 Yet when it comes to tennis, their encounters are unbelievably violent.
-When Alcaraz and Sinner box on a court, as they did in the quarter-finals of the US Open 2022 or the semi-finals in Miami this year, the game is played at a level of power and speed that has probably never been seen before.
+When Alcaraz and Sinner box on a court, as they did in the quarter-finals of the US Open 2022, the semi-finals in Miami in 2022, or at the same stage of this year’s Indian Wells event, the game is played at a level of power and speed that has probably never been seen before.

-The strange thing about the Alcaraz – Sinner rivalry is that, although Alcaraz is well ahead of the Italian in his career, Sinner’s game is the one that poses him the most problems on Tour and could do so in the long term.
+The strange thing about the Alcaraz – Sinner rivalry is that, although Alcaraz was the first of them to win Grand Slams and has already been No 1, Sinner’s game is the one that poses him the most problems on Tour and could do so in the long term.
 He is one of the few who can take time away from him thanks to his power on both sides and one of the few who can sustain his shots without flinching, even countering Carlitos’ speed and angles.

 Sinner came within a point – a match point at the 2022 US Open – of gaining the upper hand in their head-to-head.
-But since then, Alcaraz has won a Grand Slam (the US Open), taken the world No 1 ranking (Sinner has plateaued at No 8) and won two more Masters 1000 titles while Sinner waits for his first.
+Since then, Alcaraz has won two Grand Slams (the US Open in 2022 and Wimbledon in 2023) and taken the world No 1 ranking while Sinner, after plateauing for a while, has stormed up to No 3 and of course, won his first slam title at the 2024 Australian Open.

 As Martina Navratilova said of Federer and Nadal, Alcaraz is better than anyone of his generation, but Sinner may still be the better of the two.